How important are GCSEs?

 Do GCSE grades affect the sixth form or college you can go to?

-Yes.
-The entry requirements for getting into sixth form or college can vary a lot.
+The entry requirements can vary a lot, but GCSEs are required for getting into sixth form or college.

-Generally, four to five C grades (4 and 5 under the new grading system) are expected, while you might need higher marks in the subjects you want to study.
+Generally, four to five GCSEs at grades 4 and 5 are expected, while you might need higher marks in the subjects you want to study.

-Your GCSE grades are the only real sign colleges have of how well you could do at A Level, which is why they’re such a big factor in your eligibility.
-Colleges just want to make sure further education is right for you.
+Your GCSE grades are the only real sign colleges and sixth forms have of how well you could do at A Level, which is why they’re such a big factor in your eligibility.

-However, if you do find you don’t get the grades you need to get into your chosen college or sixth form, you should get in touch with them.
-You never know if they’ll be willing to be flexible, especially under current circumstances.
+However, if you do find you don’t get the grades you need to get into your chosen college or sixth form, you should get in touch with them in case they're willing to be flexible.

 Do GCSE grades affect the universities you can go to?